 Just outside Montfoort, you can find a farm store of Van Lint, where they sell homegrown organic fruits, as well as jams and more.
 There’s even a terrace there that you can sit at to enjoy a juice.
 They’re not always opened, but generally at least Wednesday and Friday afternoon and Saturday in the morning and afternoon.

 And at the cheese farm Kaasboerderij Doruvael, you can buy fresh cheeses, as well as yoghurts, jams, and many other local products.
+Their farm shop is usually opened every Friday and Saturday.

 Admire nature reserves in the Green Heart region